 How personal trainer waiver forms and insurance combine to protect your business

 While your main responsibility is training your clients, you also need to take care of your business.
-That includes taking care of important paperwork like legal forms.
+That includes staying on top of important paperwork like legal forms.

-There are a few trainer legal forms that you need, but we’ll focus on just one — your personal trainer waiver form.
+There are several different legal forms for personal trainers, but we’ll focus on just one—your personal trainer waiver form.

 What is a personal training waiver form?